E-Commerce Business Provides Higher UPS Dividend Growth Potential

-- US package operations – 62%
+- US package operations

-- International package operations – 20%
+- International package operations

-Their global delivery network, size and efficiency create large competitive advantages and barriers to entry for smaller players.
+Their global delivery network, size, and efficiency create large competitive advantages.
+Also, barriers to entry for smaller players.

 What is an Economic Moat?

 The term economic moat was popularized by Warren Buffett.
 It refers to a business’s ability to maintain advantages over its competitors.
 Source: Investopedia